LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 **6. Verification as Acceptance Mechanism**

 The consumer (or delegate) performs verification.
-This determines the implementation outcome but doesn't itself earn trust--it's the customer exercising quality control, not a provider delivering work.
+This determines the implementation outcome.
+Verification is not a trust-earning phase like provider work, but customers earn trust from verification integrity—how discriminatingly and fairly they rate.

 ### Phase State Machine (Trust-Relevant Transitions Only)